-The meetings are the internal review committee's (IRC's) opportunity to hear relevant university and unit context directly from university and unit leadership, as well as their wishes for the review.
-In addition, hearing from faculty, staff and students can provide important, candid information to further inform the IRC's analysis of the unit.
+The visit is the external review committee's (ERC) opportunity to hear relevant university and unit context directly from university and unit leadership, as well as their wishes for the visit.
+In addition, hearing from faculty, staff and students can provide important, candid information to further inform the ERC's analysis of the unit.

-The Office of the Provost will provide units a schedule template.
-The academic unit will coordinate with the IRC to fill in the details of the meetings.
+The Office of the Provost will provide units a visit schedule template.
+The academic unit will coordinate with the ERC to fill in the details of the visit.
 At minimum, the following meetings are to be scheduled:

-- Kickoff meeting with representatives from the Office of the Provost

-- Meeting with associate or divisional dean
+- Kickoff meeting with representatives from the Office of the Provost and associate or division dean

 - Meeting with academic unit leadership

 - At least two opportunities to meet with unit faculty

 - Separate meetings with undergraduate and graduate students

 - Meeting with staff

 - Exit meeting with unit leadership

 - Exit meeting with Office of the Provost